WordPress/wp-ai-client/README.md

 - **Admin Settings Screen**: Integrated settings screen in WP Admin to provision AI provider API credentials.
 - **Automatic Credential Wiring**: Automatic wiring up of AI provider API credentials based on storage in a WordPress database option.
 - **PSR-compliant HTTP Client**: HTTP client implementation using the WordPress HTTP API, fully compatible with PSR standards.
+- **Client-side JavaScript API**: A JavaScript API with a similar prompt builder, using REST endpoints under the hood to connect to the server-side infrastructure.

+**Note:** The client-side JavaScript API and REST endpoints are by default limited to only administrators since they allow arbitrary prompts and configuration.
+A `prompt_ai` capability is used to control access, and sites are able to customize how that capability is granted to users or specific roles.

 ## Installation